 The various doctors and specialists I have consulted over the years have not been much help, other than ruling out a brain tumor and migraines.
 It’s just a nagging pain and pressure that makes me kind of miserable, but not miserable enough to stop everything.

 So, what’s the solution?
-Well, since the cure is yet to be found, I’ve started focusing on prevention in recent years.
+Well, since the cure is yet to be found, I’ve started focusing on headache prevention in recent years.
 And I’m happy to report that the results have been amazeballs.
 The real kaboom break-through for me was realizing that my headaches are not caused by just one trigger.
 I’m a highly sensitive person and the reason I was getting headaches so frequently was that everyone and their mother was causing them.
 It would only be a slight exaggeration to say that the world gives me headaches. 🙂

 There wasn’t one magic bullet, but since I’ve started identifying ALL the factors that were causing my headaches and controlling them to the best of my ability, the frequency of my headaches has gone down drastically.
 I now sometimes go for a few weeks without a single headache, which is HUGE!

+Learning how to prevent headaches has drastically improved the quality of my life.
 So in this post, I wanted to share everything I have figured out about my headaches in case some of it applies to you too and will help to ease your pain and suffering.